hydrastro/livestream/README.md

 This will be displayed everytime your stream is not online

+# Webchat

-If you want to have a chat included on your based twitch you can embed any webirc or webchat you want, it's up to you!
-In my example I use the n0xy.net webirc but you are free to modify it to your needs or use n0xy.net
+If you want to have a chat included on your **Based streaming service** you can embed any webirc or webchat you want, it's up to you!

+I tested it with [n0xy.net](https://n0xy.net) _Does not offer a dark theme, cannot really recommend_

+`<iframe width="560" height="315" frameborder="0" allowfullscreen src="https://webirc.n0xy.net/?nick=BasedAnon&join=%23livestream&username=BasedAnon"></iframe>`

+# OBS configuration
+Now you need to setup your OBS to actually make use of you cool streaming server.

+Make a new profile, name it BASED or something like that

+Go to `Settings -> Stream -> Service -> Custom`

+In the Server field enter: `rtmp://<IP>:<PORT>/stream/<STREAMKEY>`

+Leave the Stream Key field blank

+Hit Apply

+**_Start Streaming_**

 That's basically it!
 Fuck Twitch and YouTube and any other commercial rule cuck website, be your own streaming service!
+Make the rules yourself, stream whatever the fuck you want!

+Enjoy!